 Who is Timbre Architecture?

 We are an architecture and design studio based in Oakland, California.
-Our experience ranges from residential remodels to commercial and community projects sited across the Bay Area.
+Our experience ranges from residential remodels to commercial and community projects sited across the Bay Area and farther afield.
 We are a multi-faceted design team coming from architectural backgrounds with diverse experience in education, non-profit development, construction, and fine art.
 Because we have such a wide range of skills, we believe that we bring a more holistic approach to our work as designers.
 We enjoy a collaborative design process amongst our design team as well as between client and architect.